Partners (2014 TV series)

 Partners is an American sitcom starring Kelsey Grammer and Martin Lawrence that aired on FX.
 The show centers on two Chicago lawyers from vastly different backgrounds who develop a partnership after they unexpectedly meet in court on the worst day of their lives.
 This was Lawrence's first TV series since his eponymous Fox series ended its five-season run in 1997.

 FX ordered 10 episodes of the sitcom and, if the series had done well over its first 10-episode run, the network would have ordered an additional 90 episodes.
-The sitcom premiered on August 4, 2014, and was not renewed after its one season.
+The sitcom premiered on August 4, 2014, and was cancelled after its one season.